 Tenant guarantor loans mean that your guarantor can be a tenant and doesn’t have to be a homeowner to make you eligible for a guarantor loan.
 Also known as non-homeowner guarantor loans, the lenders featured on our site will consider all types of guarantors and credit scores.
-Our site is 100% free to use and by clicking on the lender of your choice, you will be taken to an application form where you can fill in your details.
-Your application will go to our trusted partners at Talk Loans who will discuss your application and place you with a lender mostly likely to accept your tenant guarantor loan.
+Our site is 100% free to use and by clicking on the lender of your choice, you will be taken to their website where you can apply.
+The application typically takes around 5 minutes to complete and successful applicants will receive funds within 24 to 48 hours.
 We are a comparison website which is authorised and regulated by the FCA as a credit broker.

 Buddy Guarantor LoansBuddy Loans are the new, friendly guarantor lender.
 Borrow up to £7,500 with no fees and a friendly service.
 All credit considered.
 Homeowner and tenant guarantors accepted.
 Loan Amount£1,000 to £7,500Representative APR49.9% APR variable (£1,000 to £7,500)Loan Term1 year to 5 years The Representative APR is 49.9% APR (variable) so if you borrow £2,500 over 24 months at a rate of 41.16% p.a (fixed) you will repay £154.54 per month & £3,750.17 in total.